Step 4: Application Process

 - Once you pay the application fee, the affiliate agency (CCA, AIFS, or CIEE) will then provide you with a list of tasks that must be completed (i.e. write a personal essay, have your transcript sent, obtain a letter of recommendation, etc.)

-Step 3: Begin the SJFC Study Abroad Application
+Step 3: Begin the Fisher Study Abroad Application

-- Fill in the information regarding the program you are applying (top half of the left-hand side of the form).
+- Fill in the information regarding the program you are applying.

 - Meet with your academic advisor to figure out what courses you can take while you are abroad.
 Review the Core Courses Taken Abroad [pdf] document which contains a partial list of courses taken abroad and their past equivalency at Fisher.